monkeyrocks785/Easy-Programs/README.md

-# Easy-Programs
+# EasyPrograms
-Easy python programs to practice and learn python programming in better way
+Easy projects for beginners...

+This repository is for those who just started with their programming in python and want to explore in this language....